opencog/learn/README.md

 high-dimensional agglomerative clustering.
 It does NOT use 3rd-party systems or libraries, for three reasons:
 * Other systems do not handle extremely sparse data efficiently.
-* The high-dimenional data produced here is already in the form of a graph, and is stored in a graph format in the AtomSpace.
+* The high-dimensional data produced here is already in the form of a graph, and is stored in a graph format in the AtomSpace.
 Copying this data out, and back in again, is wasteful of CPU.
 It also requires complicated import/export code.
 The complexity of